Exxon Mobil Corporation (XOM) Shares Down Despite Recent Market Volatility

 Sponsored

-XOM’s stock has seen a 1.21% increase for the week, with a 4.63% rise in the past month and a 1.40% gain in the past quarter.
-The volatility ratio for the week is 1.99%, and the volatility levels for the past 30 days are at 3.12% for Exxon Mobil Corporation The simple moving average for the last 20 days is 1.09% for XOM stock, with a simple moving average of 15.84% for the last 200 days.
+XOM’s stock has seen a -6.62% decrease for the week, with a -0.04% drop in the past month and a -1.44% fall in the past quarter.
+The volatility ratio for the week is 1.97%, and the volatility levels for the past 30 days are at 3.15% for Exxon Mobil Corporation The simple moving average for the last 20 days is -2.98% for XOM stock, with a simple moving average of 11.22% for the last 200 days.

 Analysts’ Opinion of XOM